 The National Response Framework outlines the delivery of energy (power and fuel) as an essential community lifeline for which U.S. DOE is responsible.

-The National Cyber Strategy outlines the U.S. Department of Energy’s role in defending the national energy infrastructure.
+The National Cybersecurity Strategy outlines the U.S. Department of Energy’s role in defending the national energy infrastructure.